Recipe: Danish Æblekage – Traditional Danish apple dessert

 Æblekage, traditional Danish apple dessert

-Notes and Recipe by my mom, aka Mummi P
+Notes from my mom, aka Mummi P

 Recipe: Æblekage – Traditional Danish apple dessert